 “You don’t get that kind of gratification with every job,” she says.
 “There’s nothing more fulfilling than saving someone’s life.”

 Madison had planned to double major in aerospace and mechanical engineering, but after the reunion, she told her parents about her revelation and switched her major to biomedical engineering on a pre-med track.
 Now a junior, Madison says no decision has ever been easier to make or felt so right.
-She recently spent the summer working in CHOP’s Center for Fetal Research with Marcus Davey, PhD, who is leading groundbreaking research into improved treatments for CDH.
+She recently spent the summer working in CHOP’s Center for Fetal Research which is leading groundbreaking research into improved treatments for CDH.

 “I feel like I’m headed in the direction I’m supposed to,” she says.
 “Everything is making sense.”